Christchurch Arts Centre

-The Arts Centre Te Matatiki Toi Ora is a hub for arts, culture, education, creativity and entrepreneurship in Christchurch, New Zealand.
+The Christchurch Arts Centre, also known as The Arts Centre Te Matatiki Toi Ora, is a hub for arts, culture, education, creativity and entrepreneurship in Christchurch, New Zealand.
 It is located in the Gothic Revival former Canterbury College (now the University of Canterbury), Christchurch Boys' High School and Christchurch Girls' High School buildings, many of which were designed by Benjamin Mountfort.
-The centre is a national landmark as it is home to New Zealand's largest collection of category one heritage buildings with 21 of the 23 buildings covered by Heritage New Zealand listings.
+The centre is New Zealand's largest collection of category one heritage buildings with 21 of the 23 buildings covered by Heritage New Zealand listings.
+The Arts Centre of Christchurch Trust Board formed in 1978 and ownership of the site was transferred to the trust from the University of Canterbury to the Christchurch Arts Centre in 1979.

 The centre, which is held in trust for the people of Canterbury and its visitors, has been undergoing a large restoration since it was badly damaged in the 2011 Christchurch earthquake.
 Buildings are progressively reopening to the public as they are strengthened and repaired and more than two-thirds of the buildings have reopened.

 History

-The Arts Centre Te Matatiki Toi Ora comprises 22 heritage buildings.
-The Student Union building was registered on 26 November 1981 and is a Category II entry.
-All buildings on the western half of the centre were registered as heritage buildings by the New Zealand Historic Places Trust on 15 February 1990 with registration number 7301 classified as A and B. With the change of the classification system, the buildings later became a Category I listing.
-The Registry Building in the northeast corner of the site was registered on 13 February 1997 and is a Category I listing.
+The Arts Centre comprises 22 heritage buildings located in central Christchurch, in the block bounded by Rolleston Avenue, Worcester Boulevard, Montreal Street and Hereford Street.
+These have been the subject of several listings by Heritage New Zealand (formerly Historic Places Trust).